drewloewe/Analyzing-Rhetoric/close-textual-analysis.md

 ## One Way to Do a Close Textual Reading

 Stein offers an approach that he argues is productive and that blends insights from the Leff and McGee approaches, while avoiding possible pitfalls.
-Stein suggests that an analyst pay attention to the following:
+Stein argues that "Rhetoricians should not be trained in broad theoretical structures that can be used to analyze texts.
+They should become masters of rhetorical processes."
+So Stein suggests that an analyst pay attention to the following:

 ### 1. Delineate the Context